 IPEC small claims track

-The Intellectual Property Enterprise Court (“IPEC”) small claims track enables SMEs & individuals to enforce intellectual property rights.
+The Intellectual Property Enterprise Court (“IPEC”) small claims track enables people to enforce intellectual property and technology rights.
 The IPEC small claims track is designed to be faster and cheaper than other routes in IPEC or the High Court.

 Scope of the IPEC small claims track